Partner

 • Advising on the implications of the EU/UK Trade and Co-Operation Agreement.

-• Advising health bodies on the General Medical Services Regulations; General Dental Services; Pharmaceutical Services and NHS governance and legislation;
+• Advising health service bodies on their options, functions and powers under the General Medical Services Regulations; General Dental Services and Pharmaceutical Services;

 • Chairing statutory appeals bodies relating to the provision of general medical dental and pharmaceutical services.

-• Writing an SI relating to Nursing and Midwifery in Wales;
+• Writing secondary legislation relating to Nursing and Midwifery services in Wales.

 • Advising on aspects of the administration of the Bloody Sunday Inquiry.

-• Advising public bodies on implications of the Human Rights Act;
+• Advising public bodies on implications of the Human Rights Act 1998.

-He has advised numerous organisations on legislation as wide-ranging as the Human Rights Act; Investigatory Powers Acts; Humanitarian Law; Nuclear Industry laws; Crown Copyright; the Intelligence Services Act; Computer Misuse Act; Government of Wales Acts; Health and Social Care legislation; the General Medical Services Regulations, and international Treaties relating to child protection.
+He has advised numerous organisations on legislation as wide-ranging as the Human Rights Act; Regulation of Investigatory Powers Acts; Telecommunications Act; Wireless Telegraphy Acts; Mobile Telephony legislation; Humanitarian Law; Nuclear Industry laws; Crown Copyright; the Intelligence Services Act; Computer Misuse Act; Government of Wales Acts; Health and Social Care legislation; the General Medical Services Regulations, and International Treaties relating to the non-proliferation of WMD.

 Publications & Appointments